 You can make beaded tassel earrings long or short, thin or full.
 The most important aspect is that beaded tassel earrings should have movement - they need to swing when you turn your head and sway with smaller movements.
-To put it simply, they need to flow.

 01 of 07